 Many gear ratios can be achieved by using different off-the-shelf gears.
-The table below shows gearing options.
+The table below shows gearing options and unadjusted free speeds if REV Robotics NEO motors are used.
 The gears included with the standard kit result in an unadjusted free speed of 11.9 ft/s.
 We find this ratio to be a good balance between speed, pushing power, and brown out susceptibility.

 REV Robotics NEO motors are recommended.
 However, the module is compatible with CIM and Mini Cim motors, as well as many gearboxes that use the typical CIM mounting bolt pattern and 8mm shaft.